erikdubois/AntergosI3/README.md

 All shortcuts are kept in one file : "config"
 You do well to read this file.

-lxappearance and qtconfig-qt4 are the first programs I use to change themes, fonts, icons.
+<b>lxappearance and qtconfig-qt4 are the first programs I use to change themes, fonts, icons.</b>